Introduction to Python Porgramming

 How to Install and Run Python

-Before you can start coding, you need to prepare your environment.
-Follow these steps to get Python working on your computer:
+Before you can start coding, you need to prepare your environment:

 Step 1: Download & Install